camh/CodableUI/README.md

 - `.opacity(_ opacity:)`
 - `.padding(_ insets:)`

 These are supported by many, many more codable representations that are dependencies of all those views and modifiers.
 Font, frame, Color, stroke, shape … these all have codable representations.
-I even have a codable representation for `CGFloat` because the default implementation does not allow for `.infinity`, which is important to encode for `.frame(minWidth:idealWidth: ...)`.
+I even have a codable representation for `CGFloat` because the default `Codable` implementation for `CGFloat` throws an error when the value is `.infinity`, which is important to encode for `.frame(minWidth:idealWidth: ...)`.

-That said, even with a limited set of views and modifiers, making a fairly complex view is still very much possible:
+That said, even with a limited set of views and modifiers, making a fairly complex view is still very easy:

 <img width="60%" src="images/ComplexView-Light.png">